 6. Update tutorials regularly to remain current

-Our WFI solution, Visier, comes out with quarterly updates, including online help content.
+Our people strategy platform, Visier People, comes out with quarterly updates, including online help content.
 I use these as regular opportunities to update my training.
 It is also beneficial to provide online versions of training documents, which you can easily update as a reference later.
 To make sure my reference material is functional, I pass it to someone who has not taken my training, and ask them if they are able to use it to complete certain tasks in the tool.
 This helps me identify if I skipped over steps when I was pulling it together.
 Plus, my learners are always fantastic sources of inspiration.
 By observing my learners throughout the training, I’m able to identify new ways to tweak my lessons to improve their experience.

 Constant Learning Improves Success of Your Tool